chadmmm/chadmmm.github.io/projects/HomeNetworking.md

 <H2>Ethernet Wiring</H2>
 <img class="ui large rounded image" src="../images/wallplate.jpg">
 For each room in my house with a device that requires an Internet connection, I ran two Cat6 ethernet cables.
 I ran the cable through 1-1/2 inch schedule 40 PVC conduit.
 In each room, I terminated the ethernet wires with wall jacks.
 At the other end of the wire, by the switch, I terminated the cables with RJ-45 connectors.
 Looking back at this, a patch panel would have been a better solution.
 The wall jack in some rooms also includes a coaxial connector for cable television.
 Previously, the cable ran into the house through a hole in the wall.
 The organization of wires in my network cabinet will be completed soon.

+<H2>Data Storage</H2>
+The data storage section of my network cabinet is made up of a Western Digital EX4100 network attatched storage (NAS) and a 6 terabyte (TB) desktop hard drive.
+The NAS is responbile for centralizing all of my important data.
+There are four 3TB Western Digital Red drives in the NAS setup in RAID (redundant array of independent disks) 10.
+You can find more information about RAID <a href="http://www.raid-calculator.com/raid-types-reference.aspx">here</a>.